stevegraham/slanger/README.md

 --mongo-port Mongodb TCP port for the statistics.
 Default: 27017

 --mongo-db Mongodb database name for the statistics.
-Defailt: slanger.
+Defailt: jagan.

 --admin-http-user HTTP user for accessing statistics and applications.